Document automation: 4 ways to keep your legal work on track

 4. Intuitive reporting to help you make data-driven decisions

 The best business decisions are made with data.
-You may think something needs to change, but if that idea isn’t backed by data, you could create more problems by making a change.
+You may think something needs to change, but you could create more problems by making a change without knowing what the data tells you.

-With generated documents and their data stored in one place, you can gain deeper insight into your workflow and processes.
+With generated documents and their data stored in one place, you can gain deeper insight into your processes.
 With easy-to-use reporting, you can get an executive-level view of workflows and templates to identify gaps and opportunities for saving time.
-This means you can make decisions using the data to support your intuition.
+Working this way means you can make decisions using the data to support your intuition.

 Stay on track with document automation